Billie Holiday: 1915–1929: Childhood

-After attending kindergarten at St. Frances Academy, she frequently skipped school, and her truancy resulted in her being brought before the juvenile court on January 5, 1925, when she was nine years old.
-She was sent to the House of the Good Shepherd, a Catholic reform school, where she was baptized on March 19, 1925.
-After nine months in care, she was "paroled" on October 3, 1925, to her mother.
-Sadie had opened a restaurant, the East Side Grill, and mother and daughter worked long hours there.
+At the age of nine Holiday attended school at Saint Frances Academy in Baltimore, frequently skipping classes, which resulted in her being brought before the juvenile court at age nine.
+She was sent to the House of the Good Shepherd, a Catholic reform school for girls, where the nuns locked her in a room with a dead girl overnight as punishment for misbehavior.
+The experience traumatized her, and for years she would "dream about it and wake up hollering and screaming".
+After nine months, she was released on October 3, 1925, to her mother.
+Sadie had opened a restaurant, the East Side Grill, and they worked long hours there.
 She dropped out of school at age 11.

-On December 24, 1926, Sadie came home to discover a neighbor, Wilbur Rich, attempting to rape Eleanora.
-She successfully fought back, and Rich was arrested.
-Officials placed Eleanora in the House of the Good Shepherd under protective custody as a state witness in the rape case.
+On December 24, 1926, Harris came home to discover a neighbor attempting to rape Holiday.
+She successfully fought back, and he was arrested.
+Officials sent Holiday back to the House of the Good Shepherd under protective custody as a state witness in the rape case.
 Holiday was released in February 1927, when she was nearly 12.
 She found a job running errands in a brothel, and she scrubbed marble steps as well as kitchen and bathroom floors of neighborhood homes.
 Around this time, she first heard the records of Louis Armstrong and Bessie Smith.
 In particular, Holiday cited "West End Blues" as an intriguing influence, pointing specifically to the scat section duet with the clarinet as her favorite part.
-By the end of 1928, Holiday's mother moved to Harlem, New York, again leaving Eleanora with Martha Miller.
+By the end of 1928, Holiday's mother moved to Harlem, New York, again leaving Holiday with Martha Miller.
 By early 1929, Holiday had joined her mother in Harlem.